Stigmas on race, gender and sex overlap in Atlanta slayings

 “In some ways this is another manifestation of the targeting of marginalized people in the U.S.," said Angela Jones, an associate professor of sociology at Farmingdale State College, State University of New York, whose research has focused on race, gender, sexuality and sex work.

 The killings in Atlanta follow a wave of recent attacks against Asian Americans since the coronavirus first entered the United States, with the majority of reports coming from women.
-The 21-year-old suspect denied his attack was racially motivated and claimed to have a “sex addiction," with authorities saying he apparently saw massage parlors as sources of temptation.
+The 21-year-old suspect denied his attack was racially motivated and claimed to have a “sex addiction," with authorities saying he apparently saw the businesses as sources of temptation.

-It's not yet clear if the businesses offered sexual services or if the shooter had gone there before, but the Atlanta mayor said police hadn't previously been there beyond a minor potential theft.
-Still, the suspect equated the parlors to sex, and that drove him to kill, police said.
+Police told a news conference Thursday that investigators believe the gunman previously visited two of the spas, but it's not yet clear if any the businesses offered sexual services.
+The Atlanta mayor said police hadn't previously been there beyond a minor potential theft.
+Still, the suspect equated the businesses to sex, and that drove him to kill, police said.

 “There’s this assumption that all these massage parlor workers are sex workers.
-That may or may not be the case,” said Esther Kao, an organizer with New York-based Red Canary Song, a group of Asian and Asian American sex workers and allies that does outreach to massage parlors.
+That may or may not be the case,” said Esther Kao, an organizer with New York-based Red Canary Song, a group of Asian and Asian American sex workers and allies that does outreach to these businesses.
 “The majority of massage parlors are licensed businesses that also provide professional, non-sexual massages."

 "There’s this assumption of sexuality and fetishization of Asian women’s bodies that is unique to this kind of crime,” she said.